-Running just 94 minutes, Delbert Mann’s Marty is still the shortest film to win Best Picture—and possibly one of the least orthodox choices for the night’s biggest prize.
+Running just 94 minutes, Delbert Mann’s Marty is still the shortest film to win the Academy Award for Best Picture—and possibly one of the least orthodox choices for the night’s biggest prize.
 Written by Paddy Chayefsky, this modest tale of a good-natured but loveless butcher (Ernest Borgnine) and the shy schoolteacher he falls for (Betsy Blair) is one of the more moving examples of kitchen-sink realism.

 What Should Have Won Best Picture: Marty

 Arguably the most divisive Best Picture winner of the 2010s, Birdman wants to be seen as capital-A “Art”—and sometimes even succeeds.
 Alejandro González Iñárritu’s tale of a washed-up actor trying to regain his artistic credibility on Broadway is jam-packed with so many narrative and technical oddities that it’s surprising it was a frontrunner for Best Picture at all.
 An equally groundbreaking film was also nominated that year, but Academy voters were won over by Birdman‘s showiness.
 At least we have it to thank for reviving Michael Keaton’s career.

 What Should Have Won Best Picture: Boyhood